matthiasGmayer/structural-independence-typst/main.typ

 $
 distributionstimes := {P : AS' -> RR |& P "is a probability measure,"\
 &(U_i)_(i in I) "is an independent family w.r.t."
 P \
 &"and" P "is absolutely continuous w.r.t."
-PP}
+PP "and vice versa"}
 $

 *In the following* $X,Y$ and $Z$ will be arbitrary random elements.